 Posterior Myocardial Infarction

-Posterior infarction accompanies 15-20% of STEMIs, usually occurring in the context of an inferior or lateral infarction.
+Posterior myocardial infarction (MI) accompanies 15-20% of STEMIs, usually occurring in the context of inferior or lateral infarction.
+Isolated posterior MI is less common (5-10% of infarcts), and the lack of ST elevation means that the diagnosis is often missed.

 As the posterior myocardium is not directly visualised by the standard 12-lead ECG, reciprocal changes of STEMI are sought in the anteroseptal leads V1-3.